JuliaSymbolics/SymbolicUtils.jl/page/rewrite.md

 Chain([@acrule sin(~x)^2 + cos(~x)^2 => 1])((cos(x) + sin(x))^2)
 ```

-its important to notice, that chain is ordered, so if rules are in different order it wouldn't work the same as in earlier example
+it's important to notice, that chain is ordered, so if rules are in different order it wouldn't work the same as in earlier example

 ```julia:composing3
 cas = Chain([acpyid, sqexpand])